 - Apache Spark – Spark needs mid to high-level hardware.

 - Hadoop MapReduce – MapReduce runs very well on commodity hardware.

-- Apache Spark – Spark is one of the most active project at Apache.
-Since, it has a very strong community.
+- Apache Spark – Spark is one of the most active projects at Apache.
+Since it has a very strong community.

 - Hadoop MapReduce – MapReduce community has been shifted to Spark.